BSidesVienna/bsidesvienna.github.io/01_index.md

 # Event details
 #### When
-To be defined but most likely the weekend right after [DeepSec](https://deepsec.net/)
+21.November.2015, the weekend right after [DeepSec](https://deepsec.net/)

 #### Where
 To be defined